 Here is the most common fixing advice from professionals that may help you when your appliance needs an emergency repair:

 Whenever we buy new appliances, an owner’s manual must come with it.
-That’s your basic guide and instruction in any machine you’re trying to fix.
+That’s your basic guide and instruction for any machine you’re trying to fix.
 An owner’s manual contains every little detail from your appliance, so keep it the next time and don’t throw them away.

 Dirty coils result in issues and malfunction for your fridge.
 You may remove the back panel and use a vacuum to clean dust and remove dirt from the coils, then wipe it with a cloth to fully clean the surface.
-We recommend you keep ventilation behind your fridge for best performance and to save electricity.
+We recommend you keep ventilation behind your fridge for the best performance and to save electricity.

 Any extra sound coming from your appliances can be alarming.
 You may check if your machine is in level, or you may purchase anti-vibration pads to place at the bottom to reduce noise.